hazel246/case_converter_program_python/README.md

-# case_converter_program_python
+# Case Converter

+## Overview
-A Python program that converts PascalCase or camelCase strings into snake_case format using list comprehension.
-This is a simple and efficient implementation of a case converter with clean, concise code.
+This repository contains a Python program to convert PascalCase or camelCase strings into snake_case using list comprehension.
+It demonstrates clean, readable code with Python string manipulation techniques.

+## Features
+- Converts PascalCase or camelCase strings into snake_case.
+- Uses Python's list comprehension for concise logic.
+- Includes a simple `main()` function for demonstration.

+### Example
+Input: `IAmAPascalCasedString`
+Output: `i_am_a_pascal_cased_string`